GLOBAL MARKETS-Stocks fall on Greece, rate concerns; U.S. dollar dips

 * U.S. stocks dip; investors focus on Greece, rates

-* China trade data helps push down oil prices (Adds U.S. markets open, changes dateline, byline)
+* China trade data helps Asian markets (Adds U.S. markets open, changes dateline, byline)

 By Sinead Carew

-Greece's bailout program also weighed on markets as it expires at the end of June and the country faces potential default on its debts.
+The pan-European FTSEurofirst 300 index finished down 0.7 percent as investors awaited news on the fate of Greece, while the U.S. benchmark S&P 500 index fell 0.2 percent as investors bet on an interest rate hike in September by the Federal Reserve after a rosy jobs report Friday.

-Greek officials met on Monday with EU Economics Commissioner Pierre Moscovici on what reforms Greece must implement to get new loans, but there was no new proposal from Athens that its creditors could agree to, an EU official said.
+Greece's bailout program expires at the end of June and the country faces default on its debts.

-The uncertainty caused U.S. Treasuries yields to fall with benchmark yields retreating from seven-month highs, though they later turned flat.
+"There are concerns that the Fed will be more aggressive regarding the timing of the hike and a steeper hike following the first one," Scott Brown, chief economist at Raymond James in St. Petersburg, Florida.

-The dollar dropped 1 percent against a basket of major currencies, extending losses as the day went on, even after Obama denied a Bloomberg report, citing an unnamed French official, that he had called the strong dollar "a problem" in conversation at the Group of Seven (G7) summit in Germany.
+U.S. Treasuries yields fell on Monday with benchmark yields retreating from seven-month highs as concerns about Greece and its ability to avert default encouraged safe-haven demand for low-risk government debt.

-Despite the denials, currency investors were wary as Federal Reserve and other U.S. officials have, over the past few months, expressed concerns about the robust greenback's impact on growth and exports.
+The dollar dropped more than half a percent against a basket of major currencies even after Obama denied a Bloomberg report, citing an unnamed French official, that he had called the strong dollar "a problem" in conversation at the Group of Seven (G7) summit in Germany.

-The dollar index was still up 5.7 percent for the year-to-date after a 12.8 percent rise in 2014.
+The dollar index was still up 2.85 percent from May 15 even after the decline and the index has risen 6 percent in 2015.

-The euro gained 1.4 percent against the dollar Monday, after a 1 percent gain in the prior week.
+The euro gained 0.8 percent against the dollar Monday, after a 1 percent gain in the preceding week.

-The MSCI all world share index was down 0.1 percent Monday afternoon.
-European shares shed 0.9 percent.
-Shares in Germany's largest lender, Deutsche Bank , surged almost 4 percent on the appointment of a new CEO.
+MSCI's broadest index of Asia-Pacific shares outside Japan was down 0.18 percent, while Japan's Nikkei stock index ended down 0.2 percent.

 China's exports fell less than expected last month, but imports tumbled at a greater pace, stoking speculation that the economy's slowdown will give Beijing more reason to take further stimulus steps.

-The Chinese import figure did little to support an oil market already concerned about oversupply.
+The downbeat Chinese import figure did little to support an oil market already concerned about oversupply after exporter group OPEC agreed to stick by its policy of unconstrained output for another six months on Friday.

 * Has considered plan for years; leaked by Softbank in December (Adds further comment from Foxconn CEO)